sartography/spiff-example-cli/README.rst

 Install Requirements
 --------------------

-Now that we have the Python virutal environment set up, let's get our requirements installed.
+Now that we have the Python virtual environment set up, let's get our requirements installed.

 .. code:: bash